Emad2018/CarND-Traffic-Sign-Classifier-Project/README.md

 #### 1.summary of the data set:

-You can download the dara form this[link](https://s3-us-west-1.amazonaws.com/udacity-selfdrivingcar/traffic-signs-data.zip)
+You can download the dara form this [link](https://s3-us-west-1.amazonaws.com/udacity-selfdrivingcar/traffic-signs-data.zip)

 I used the numpy library and len function to calculate summary statistics of the traffic signs data set: